openharmony/third_party_llvm-project/README.md

 the [LLD linker](https://lld.llvm.org), and more.

 ### Getting the Source Code and Building LLVM
+We recommend that you base on the guide [llvm-build](https://gitee.com/openharmony-sig/third_party_llvm-project/blob/master/llvm-build/README.md) to get the source code and build it for OpenHarmony platform.

 The LLVM Getting Started documentation may be out of date.
 The [Clang Getting Started](http://clang.llvm.org/get_started.html) page might have more